Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 Global healthcare VR and AR market (in 2018 and 2025) by region | Image Source

-The VR in healthcare market size is estimated to reach $8.03 billion by 2027 from $2.06 billion in 2019, with a CAGR of 16.21% through the forecast period, according to a new report by Reports and Data.
+The VR in healthcare market size is estimated to reach $8.03 billion by 2027, up from $2.06 billion in 2019, with a CAGR of 16.21% throughout the forecast period, according to a new report by Reports and Data.

-The increase is mainly due to the increasing demand for innovative diagnostic techniques, neurological disorders, and disease awareness.
+The increase is mainly due to the growing demand for innovative diagnostic techniques, the rise of neurological disorders, and increased disease awareness.

 Breakthrough Use Cases of VR in Healthcare